The Governing Council works with the School's management team to develop the high-quality all-round education associated with George Watson's College.

 Duncan Thomson was co-opted to the Governing Council, initially by the Merchant Company Education Board following his appointment as an Assistant to the Masters Court at the Edinburgh Merchant Company and more recently by the Governing Council of George Watson’s College.
 He is a member of the finance committee and a Trustee of the George Watson’s Family Foundation.
 He brings nearly 30 years of experience in investment management to the Council along with significant experience in working with independent boards, risk management, governance and oversight.

 Duncan says it is an enormous privilege to be a governor and looks forward to utilising his skills and experience to ensure that the very high expectations of all stakeholders are met now and in the future.

-Craig Watson is a Chartered Surveyor and Director with a full service property consultancy firm, JLL, based in Edinburgh.
-Educated at George Watson’s College, he has 18 years experience in the property market throughout the East of Scotland and currently specialises in all aspects of agency and development advice to clients for the office sector.
+Craig Watson is a Chartered Surveyor and Director with a full-service property consultancy firm, JLL, based in Edinburgh.
+Educated at George Watson’s College, he has 18 years experience in the property market throughout the East of Scotland and currently specialises in all aspects of agency and development advice to clients in the office sector.
 He was nominated to the Governing Council by the Merchant Company of Edinburgh where he is currently an Assistant on the Master’s Court and Chairman of the Property Committee.
 As a father to three young children, he fully understands the importance of a well-rounded education and hopes to bring his enthusiasm and property experience to the Governing Council and The Property Committee to help support the School’s vision for the future.